BIVROST/360WebPlayer-for-WordPress/readme.txt

 = Where can I submit feature requests or bug reports?
 Where can I find the unminified version? =

-Please send bugs and feature requests to our [GitHub][github].
+Please send bugs and feature requests to our [GitHub project][github].
 The sources are located there too.
 Thanks a lot in advance for any and all feedback.

 [github]: http://github.com/Bivrost/360WebPlayer